 - (3) Existing and, if applicable, proposed changes in grade, and contours of the said area and of areas immediately adjacent. - D. Waiver of plat designation of area for parks and playgrounds. - (1) In cases where the Planning Board finds that due to the size, topography or location of the subdivision, land for park, playground or other recreation purposes cannot be properly located therein, or if in the opinion of the Planning Board it is not desirable, the Planning Board may waive the requirement that the subdivision plat show land for such purposes.
 The Board shall then require as a condition to approval of the plat a payment to the Village of Cold Spring of an amount to be established by resolution of the Planning Board, with the advice and consent of the Village Board, in lieu of an acceptable recreation site.
-The amount of land that otherwise would have been acceptable as a recreation site shall be determined in accordance with the standards set forth in Subsection B of this section. - Such amount shall be paid to the Village Board at the time of final subdivision plat approval, and no subdivision plat shall be signed by the authorized officer of the Planning Board until such payment is made.
+The amount of land that otherwise would have been acceptable as a recreation site shall be determined in accordance with the standards set forth in Subsection B of this section. - (2) Such amount shall be paid to the Village Board at the time of final subdivision plat approval, and no subdivision plat shall be signed by the authorized officer of the Planning Board until such payment is made.
 All such payments shall be held by the Village Board in a special Village Recreation Site Acquisition and Improvement Fund, to be used for the acquisition of land in the Village of Cold Spring that is suitable for permanent park, playground or other recreational purposes, and shall be used only for park, playground or other recreational land acquisition or improvements.
 Such money may be used for maintenance of and physical improvements to existing park or recreation areas located in the Village of Cold Spring.
 Wherever possible, any expenditures from such fund shall be made only after reasonable notice to and consultation with the Planning Board. - E. Reserve strips prohibited.
-Reserve strips of land which might be used to control access from the proposed subdivision to any neighboring property or to any land within the subdivision itself, shall be prohibited. - F. Preservation of natural features.
+Reserve strips of land which might be used to control access from the proposed subdivision to any neighboring property or to any land within the subdivision itself, shall be prohibited.

+Preservation of natural features.
 The Planning Board shall, wherever possible, establish the preservation of all natural features which add value to residential developments and to the community, such as large trees or groves, watercourses and falls, beaches, historic spots, vistas and similar irreplaceable assets.
-No tree with a diameter of five (5") inches or more as measured three (3') feet above the base of the trunk shall be removed unless such tree is located within an area to be occupied by a structure, street, sidewalk, parking area or right-of-way as shown on the final subdivision plat.
-Except for trees with a diameter of less than five (5") inches [as measured three (3') feet above the base of the trunk] and trees with a diameter of five (5") inches or more [as measured three (3') feet above the base of the trunk] located within an area to be occupied by a structure, street, sidewalk, parking area or right-of-way, removal of any tree shall be subject to the prior approval of the Planning Board.
+The removal of any tree with a diameter of seven (7) inches or more as measured forty-two (42) inches above the base of the trunk, or any specimen tree, shall be subject to the prior approval of the Planning Board.
+F.